kophy/notes/docs/flink/flink.md

 ## Introduction

-- Data processing systems usually treat streams as batches, ingoring the timely and continuous nature of data production.
+- Data processing systems usually treat streams as batches, ignoring the timely and continuous nature of data production.
 - Flink embraces stream processing as the unified model in programming model and execution engine.
 Different types of computations  start processing at different points in a durable stream and maintain different forms of states.
 - Flink uses a streaming dataflow engine as the core runtime engine, and builds stream and batch APIs on top.